MahmoudEl3bady/to-do-app/README.md

 - User registration and authentication using JWT (JSON Web Token ).
 - Forms validation using <a href="https://formik.org/" target="_blank" >Formik</a> and <a href="https://www.npmjs.com/package/yup" target="_blank" >Yup</a> for seamless data entry.
 - Adding, viewing, modifying, and deleting tasks.
+- State management using Context API and Redux-toolkit
 - Dark and light theme toggling.
 - Integration with backend API for task management.
 - Hide completed tasks to focus on what's important.